 Generally speaking, living in Chiang Mai is pretty safe; there are low to no risks of violent crime, and petty crime risk is pretty low too.
 This isn’t to say that crime doesn’t take place, but it’s generally not something that you should fear if you’re choosing to settle here as a digital nomad.

 Avoiding being a victim of a crime while living in Chiang Mai largely relies on making the right decisions.
-Chiang Mai is THE safest city that I have ever lived in and it was an important factor in me buying a place here.
+Chiang Mai is THE safest city that I have ever lived in (including the English city I was born) and it was an important factor in me buying a place here.

 If you choose to drive here you should be aware of another slight thumbs down for living in Chiang Mai; we have a drink and drive culture here with both Thais and Farang.
 Stay safe, don’t add to this problem and make sure you have digital nomads insurance before you arrive.